citp/privacy-policy-historical/p/pe/pet/peta.org.md

 **Does PETA use "cookies" on its Web sites?**

 PETA uses "cookies" on some Web pages.
 A cookie is a small piece of data that is stored on a visitor's hard drive but does not contain any personal information itself.
 Cookies enhance a visitor's experience by preventing the visitor from having to log in or provide information each time he or she revisits a PETA Web page and by customizing content based on a visitor's interests.
 Visitors can configure their browsers to refuse cookies or to be alerted when a site is attempting to send a cookie, although some PETA e-commerce pages will not function properly without accepting cookies.
+Third party vendors, including Google, use cookies to show website visitors ads based on a visitor’s prior visits to the website.
+Visitors who wish to opt out of Google's use of cookies in this way can do so by visiting the [Google advertising opt-out page](http://www.google.com/privacy_ads.html).

 PETA also uses cookies to administer its Web sites, track visitor movement, and gather broad demographic information for aggregate use.